amandewatnitrr/hacking-tutorial/python-scripts/mitm_attack_automation_readme.md

 **Disclaimer**: This tool is designed for educational purposes and authorized security testing only.
 Users are solely responsible for complying with applicable laws and obtaining proper authorization before use.
 ```

-This single code block can be pasted into your PR as `README.md`—it's clean, organized, and fully self-contained for reviewers and collaborators.